danbjorn/til/markdown/alembic-error.md

 ---
 created: 2021-01-08
 tag: alembic
+title: Alembic complaining that a table has already been defined?
 ---
-# Alembic complaining that a table has already been defined?

 I hit a curious one today where [Alembic](https://alembic.sqlalchemy.org/) claimed that a table had already been defined, and I was sure it wasn't.
 I tried it with a blank database, I cleared out all other migrations and models, I even changed the model